Commit requires a comment explaining why

 begin

-// Commit required: external web service call follows and must not be rolled back
+// Commit required: the web service call that follows must not roll back the posted document

 Commit();